 Site icon Diabetes Asia Health Magazine

-Is healthy children need COVID vaccine boosters?
+Do healthy children need COVID-19 vaccine boosters?

 Do healthy children need COVID vaccine boosters?

-WHO react on COVID -19 Booster for kids
+WHO react on COVID-19 Booster for kids

-On Jan.
-18, World Health Organization Chief Scientist Dr. Soumya Swaminathan said the focus should be on vaccinating the most vulnerable people in each country’s population.
+?On January 18, World Health Organization Chief Scientist Dr. Soumya Swaminathan said the focus should be on vaccinating the most vulnerable people in each country.

-There’s “no evidence right now” that healthy children and adolescents need a booster dose to augment their COVID-19 vaccinations, according to World Health Organization (WHO) Chief Scientist Dr. Soumya Swaminathan during a media briefing on Tuesday, Jan.
-18.
+According to World Health Organization (WHO) Chief Scientist Dr. Soumya Swaminathan, there is “no evidence right now” that healthy children and adolescents need a booster dose to augment their COVID-19 vaccinations.
+Swaminathan made the statement during a media briefing on Tuesday, January 18.

 WHO